-Vice-Provost of Aboriginal Initiatives
+Vice-Provost of Indigenous Initiatives

-Lakehead University has named Denise Baxter as its new Vice-Provost, Aboriginal Initiatives effective October 30, 2017.
+Lakehead University has named Denise Baxter as its new Vice-Provost, Indigenous Initiatives effective October 30, 2017.
 Denise previously held the position of the Principal of Adult and Continuing Education at Lakehead District School Board.
 She is completing her PhD in Equity and Indigenous Education at York University.
 As an established education leader, Denise has worked in multiple contexts including public school boards, Ministry of Education, Lakehead University and First Nations private schools.
 Within each of these contexts, she has built capacity and partnerships with multiple community stakeholders.
 Her work with the community has involved education conferences, workshop presentations, and capacity building with educators in First Nations schools.

 Denise’s current doctoral research and professional writing support her educational experiences and are focused on decolonizing educational systems.
 She is a Marten Falls First Nation member, and maintains that preserving and practicing cultural traditions and ceremony keeps her connected to the community, Aboriginal cultures, traditions, and protocol.
 All of this has allowed her to establish networks, strengthen relationships with Indigenous communities and governments, as well as, build capacity between First Nations and public and private partners.
 This includes partnerships that have supported multiple initiatives that advance educational outcomes for Aboriginal students.